 There is no parking for parents on the school premises at any time.
 Parents are asked to drive and park courteously and with consideration for each other and the local residents.
 To ease the congestion we operate a voluntary one-way system from 8.30am–9am and 2.45pm–3.15pm.
 Parents are asked to enter Northmore Road from the Locks Road end and exit onto Admirals Road.

 The school must be informed of any absence.
-If your child is unwell and unable to attend school, parents are asked to telephone the school office on the first day of absence, before 9am.
+If your child is unwell and unable to attend school, parents are asked to telephone the school office on the first day of absence by 9am and our school Attendance Policy which can be found here Attendance Policy Sept 2022 provides further details of the procedures we will follow if we are not informed of a child’s absence.
 Any absence that has not been accounted for will be recorded as unauthorised on your child’s school records.